LIFT and imagineNATIVE 2019 Mentorship Announcement

-2018 LIFT and imagineNATIVE Mentorship Winner Natasha Naveau
+2019 LIFT and imagineNATIVE Mentorship Winner Cole Forrest

-TORONTO, February 16, 2018—The imagineNATIVE Film + Media Arts Festival and the Liaison of Independent Filmmakers of Toronto (LIFT) are pleased to announce that Toronto-based artist Natasha Naveau is the recipient of the 14th annual LIFT/imagineNATIVE Mentorship.
-Natasha was raised in Mattagami First Nation, and is of Dene (Chipewyan) and Anishnaabeg heritage.
+Toronto, April 18, 2019—The imagineNATIVE Film + Media Arts Festival and the Liaison of Independent Filmmakers of Toronto (LIFT) are pleased to announce that Toronto-based artist Cole Forrest is the recipient of the 15th annual LIFT/imagineNATIVE Mentorship.
+Cole is an Ojibwe artist originally from Nipissing First Nation.
 This annual mentorship was developed to offer an Indigenous artist living in the Greater Toronto Area the opportunity to expand their practice into the realm of film, and present their new work in a professional context.
-Natasha will be paired with suitable mentors, enrolled in LIFT’s seasonal workshops and will be provided with access to LIFT’s production and post-production equipment.
-She will receive additional financial and resource support from imagineNATIVE and other to-be-confirmed mentorship partners to complete a film for premiere at the 2018 imagineNATIVE festival (October 17–21).
+Cole will be paired with suitable mentors, enrolled in LIFT’s seasonal workshops and will be provided with access to LIFT’s production and post-production equipment.
+He will receive additional financial and resource support from imagineNATIVE and other to-be-confirmed mentorship partners to complete a film for premiere at the 2019 imagineNATIVE Festival (October 22–27).

-Previous year’s mentees include actor and choreographer Michael Greyeyes (Seven Seconds); Dora and Juno Award nominee Jani Lauzon (eu•tha•na•sia); Michelle Latimer (Tomorrow); Tyler Hagan (Estuary), Adrienne Marcus Raja (Soli), Jaene Castrillon (Celebration of Darkness), Jamie Whitecrow (Heidi Lost) and Samay Arcentales Cajas (In Moment) and Natasha Naveau (Menaptwi (Smoked)).
-Cole will premiere his new short at the 19th annual imagineNATIVE Film + Media Arts Festival, October 17–21, 2018.
+Previous year’s mentees include actor and choreographer Michael Greyeyes (Seven Seconds); Dora and Juno Award nominee Jani Lauzon (eu•tha•na•sia); Michelle Latimer (Tomorrow); Tyler Hagan (Estuary), Adrienne Marcus Raja (Soli), Jaene Castrillon (Celebration of Darkness), Jamie Whitecrow (Heidi Lost), Samay Arcentales Cajas (In Moment) and Natasha Naveau (Menaptwi (Smoked)).
+Cole will premiere his new short at the 20th annual imagineNATIVE Film + Media Arts Festival, October 22-27, 2019.

 On behalf of the Selection Committee, thank you to all of this year’s incredible applicants!
 To find out more about this annual mentorship, and other artistic opportunities available through imagineNATIVE, please contact Institute Coordinator Adriana Chartrand at firstname.lastname@example.org

 About the Liaison of Independent Filmmakers of Toronto (LIFT)

-The Liaison of Independent Filmmakers of Toronto (LIFT) is Canada’s foremost artist-run production and education organization dedicated to facilitating excellence in the moving image.
+The Liaison of Independent Filmmakers of Toronto (LIFT) is Canada’s foremost artist-run production and education organization dedicated to celebrating excellence in the moving image.
 LIFT exists to provide support and encouragement for independent filmmakers and artists through affordable access to production, post-production and exhibition equipment; professional and creative development; workshops and courses; commissioning and exhibitions; artist-residencies; and a variety of other services.
 LIFT is supported by its membership, Canada Council for the Arts, Ontario Arts Council, Ontario Trillium Foundation, Ontario Arts Foundation, the Government of Ontario and the Toronto Arts Council. https://lift.ca

 About the imagineNATIVE Film + Media Arts Festival